nikomatsakis/rustconf-2021/content/index.md

 > .font150[<q>It ran well right out of the box!</q>]

+???

+More precisely, Rust programs are supposed to run quickly.
+Well, one caveat.

 --

 > .font150[<q>Then I remembered `cargo run --release`, and it ran *really* well!</q>]

+???

+You do probably want to turn on optimizations.

 ---

 # Reliable

 > .font150[<q>If it compiles, it works</q>]

+???

+But also, they're supposed to *work*.
+More to the point, when something compiles, the hope is that if there's a bug, it's not because you don't understand Rust well enough, it's somewhere in the logic of your code.
+This means you can do things like a huge refactor, or making a loop run in parallel, and find that your code "just works".

 ---